raymondlang/raymondlang/README.md

 ### Hi there 👋

-📝 I'm Ray and I'm a Full-Stack Software Engineer (App Academy) with a B.S. in Molecular Biology, Minor in Computer Science from Boston College.
+📝 I'm Ray and I'm a full-stack software engineer (App Academy) with a B.S. in Molecular Biology, Minor in Computer Science from Boston College (a few moons ago).

-🔍 I'm looking for a dynamic SWE team that I can make an impact on with my refined problem-solving skills while also being challenged daily.
+🔍 I'm looking for a dynamic SWE team that I can make an impact on.
+I love a challenge!

-🏢 My professional experience includes web development and data analysis in biotech/pharmaceuticals marketing
+🏢 My professional experience includes web development and data analysis in biotech/pharmaceuticals marketing.

 📫 How to reach me: